Mourning Becomes Electra: Adaptations

+Notable productions

+Ronald Lewis' appearance in a 1955 stage production directed by Peter Hall led to Lewis being put under contract by Alexander Korda.

 Themes

 There are literary readings that classify Mourning Becomes Electra in the naturalism movement.
 This is based on O'Neill's focus on violent emotional states of men to emphasize the subconscious and inner spiritual forces as well as man's inability to escape the cyclical pattern and outcomes of human action.
-Like the Oresteia, the play explored the theme of revenge, where the crime of the past determines the actions and the suffering of the protagonist in the present.
-For this theme, some observers note that O'Neill's approach is more similar to William Shakespeare's outlook in Hamlet than Aeschylus' in Oresteia.
+Like the Oresteia, the play explores the theme of revenge, where the crime of the past determines the actions and the suffering of the protagonist in the present.
+For this theme, some observers note that O'Neill's approach is more similar to William Shakespeare's outlook in Hamlet than Aeschylus' in the Oresteia.

-O'Neill also differed with Aeschylus on the theme of fate and the role of the gods in the lives of men.
-In Oresteia, as was the case in the classical Greek tragedies, the divine is part of the environmental forces that humans cannot control but determine their fate.
+O'Neill also differed from Aeschylus on the theme of fate and the role of the gods in the lives of men.
+In the Oresteia, as was the case in the classical Greek tragedies, the divine is part of the environmental forces that humans cannot control but determine their fate.
 In O'Neill's interpretation, these forces are eliminated in favor of Freudian and Jungian psychology.